 The information requested includes:

-- The name of the Corporation, which must contain the word “Corporation,” “Company,” “Incorporated,” “Limited,” or an abbreviation.
+- The name of the Corporation must contain the words “Corporation,” “Company,” “Incorporated,” “Limited,” or an abbreviation.

 - The number of shares to be authorized.